/

-MoneyLingo is a mobile finance app that allows young adults manage and create financial goals, invest, and improve their financial literacy.
+My team and I partnered with Fiserv, a global fintech company to design a financial app that allows young adults manage and create financial goals, invest, and improve their financial literacy.

 Akash Talyan